Mike Logan (Law & Order): Law & Order

 Logan's second partner, Phil Cerreta (Paul Sorvino), is also shot in the line of duty, but he survives and takes on a desk job.
 For the rest of the character's tenure on the show, Logan is partnered with Lennie Briscoe (Jerry Orbach), with whom he forms a close friendship.

-Logan has professed an intense dislike for upper-class professions, especially lawyers, accounting for his antagonistic relationship with EADA Jack McCoy (Sam Waterston).
+Logan dislikes wealthy people with upper-class professions, especially lawyers, accounting for his antagonistic relationship with Executive Assistant District Attorney Jack McCoy (Sam Waterston).
 He has diverse political views; he is adamantly pro-choice, favors drug legalization, and compares the Patriot Act to George Orwell's Nineteen Eighty-Four.
 While he has at various points harbored prejudices against people of Arabic and Japanese descent, by 2007, he shows unbridled disdain for any form of racism.

 When Noth was fired from the show in 1995 over a salary dispute, the Logan character was written out; in the Law & Order universe, Logan is transferred from Manhattan Homicide to the Staten Island Domestic Disputes squad in 1995 for publicly punching a homophobic politician who had been tried for the murder of a gay man (based on the Dan White case).
 The transfer is considered a punishment and a career dead end for Logan; McCoy refers to Logan's new assignment as "doing 5 to 10 in Staten Island".
 He is replaced by Det.
 Rey Curtis (Benjamin Bratt).
+After Noth's firing was announced, Orbach sought to have the character of Logan killed off, to provide Orbach's character with an "Emmy moment" of "a sobbing Briscoe... cradling the dead body of Mike Logan in his arms"; Wolf declined this request, thus making it possible for Logan to return as a character later in the franchise.